Biconnection Gravity as a Statistical Manifold: Conclusions

-Furthermore, switching the roles of torsion and non-metricity we studied the metric version (i.e. vanishing non-metricity) of the Theory consisting of the mutual curvature and the aforementioned connection couplings.
-In this instance and given that the hypermomentum tensor is totally antisymmetric (i.e. fermionic matter), we explicitly showed that the underlying geometry is that of a Torsional Statistical Manifold.
+Furthermore, switching the roles of torsion and nonmetricity, we studied the metric version (i.e. vanishing nonmetricity) of the theory consisting of the mutual curvature and the aforementioned connection couplings.
+In this instance and given that the hypermomentum tensor is totally antisymmetric (i.e. fermionic matter), we explicitly showed that the underlying geometry is that of a torsional statistical manifold.

-Finally, we formulated the general bi-Connection MAG, by allowing for two general connections that are neither metric, nor symmetric.
+Finally, we formulated the general biconnection MAG, by allowing for two general connections that are neither metric, nor symmetric.
 Again, considering a gravitational sector consisting of the double contraction of the mutual curvature, we solved the connection field equations and arrived at a generalized geometry.
-More precisely, in this geometry the two connections have distortion tensors that differ by a sign and can accommodate both the Statistical and Torsional-Statistical Manifolds for certain forms of the hypermomentum.
+More precisely, in this geometry the two connections have distortion tensors that differ by a sign and can accommodate both the statistical and torsional-statistical Manifolds for certain forms of the hypermomentum.
 It would be interesting to see if these geometric structures appear also in a dynamic way by enlarging the gravitational action (which in our case was Einstein-Hilbert-inspired) with more invariants built out of the mutual curvature and difference tensor.

-It would be interesting to explore the possibility of the emergence of this statistical structure from gravity in a dynamical way, namely, to find such a correspondence in vacuum by enlarging the gravitational sector of the bi-Connection theory.
-Additional invariants could be added to the action that are built out of the mutual curvature and the difference tensor.\footnote{Of course one could also add invariants constructed out of the curvature and/or torsion and non-metricity tensors of the individual connections, however the presence of such terms would then spoil the symmetry of the gravitational action under the exchange of the two connections not placing them on equal footing anymore. }
+It would be interesting to explore the possibility of the emergence of this statistical structure from gravity in a dynamical way, namely, to find such a correspondence in vacuum by enlarging the gravitational sector of the biconnection theory.
+Additional invariants could be added to the action that are built out of the mutual curvature and the difference tensor.\footnote{Of course one could also add invariants constructed out of the curvature and/or torsion and nonmetricity tensors of the individual connections, however the presence of such terms would then spoil the symmetry of the gravitational action under the exchange of the two connections not placing them on equal footing anymore.}